Human-First-Labs/self-track/README.md

 ## How to use

+First, you must navigate to releases (https://github.com/MomoRazor/self-track/releases),and download the appropriate file for your system.

+If you want to use Self-Track on Windows, download the .exe file, while if you are on a linux distribution, download the .deb file.
+After the download is concluded, run file, which should install Self-Track on your system.

-All you have to do is download the corresponding .zip file to your platform, extract the folder, run the appropriate execution file, start recording, and go about your business.
+Now just start recording, and go about your business!

 Note: For Linux systems, specific permissions must be given to the current user in order for interactivity information to be tracked.
 This is requested when the program starts.
 Self-Track can work without it, but interactivity will not be tracked.